ctcl-bregis/ctclsite-content/pages/projects/mct2/power/power.md

 The PD controller chosen for the device design is the Texas Instruments TPS65988.
 The IC allows for dual-port sink and source capabilities.

 ### HV Source Voltage
 Two buck-boost converters are on the PPHV supplies of the PD controller.
 This allows for PD source capabilities with voltages up to 20v while plugged in and on battery.

-Originally, two Monolithic Power Systems MP8859 Buck-Boost converters were used up to September 25, 2024, when the two MP8859 were switched out for two Texas Instruments TPS55189-Q1 due to similar cost while supporting a higher output current.

 An option to have USB PD sources available while the system is powered off may be available.
 This is inspired by a similar function found on the HP ZBook Studio G3 that I currently make use of where 5V power over the USB Type-C ports is available while the system is offline with a configurable minimum required battery percentage.